Easy Red Velvet Fudge is a holiday must-have. Made in the microwave and made with only eight ingredients, delicious fudge can’t get much easier!

 Microwave Fudge Recipe

-I was completely intimated for years on making fudge.
-It wasn’t until I tried a few recipes in the microwave and double broiler that I realized I can do it and that is it delicious… almost too delicious.
+I was intimated entirely for years on making fudge.
+It wasn’t until I tried a few recipes in the microwave and double broiler that I realized I could do it and that it is delicious… almost too delicious.

 My favorite part of this red velvet fudge recipe is the color.
 And nothing says the holidays like red velvet?
 Am I right?
-The bright, rich red color adds holiday cheer to every dessert or cookie plate.
+The bright red color adds holiday cheer to every dessert or cookie plate.

 - Half & half

 - Red food coloring

 How do you make easy fudge?

 Prepare an 8 or 9-inch square pan by lining it with two layers of foil, then gently spray the foil with cooking spray.